The Pocket toolpath is used to remove large areas of material. It removes the areas contained inside the selected vectors.

 The depth of the toolpath relative to the Start Depth.

-In the pocketing toolpath you can select any number of tools you which to use to perform your pocketing.
+In the pocketing toolpath you can select any number of tools you wish to use to perform your pocketing.
 When multiple tools are chosen then the first tool removes as much material as it can, all subsequent tools in the list will remove as much material as it can from any previously unmachined areas.
 If multiple tools are selected then the order of the tools in the list should match the order they will run on the machine.

 An allowance will always be left on for the final tool to remove.